Rfluegel1/express-web-app-template/README.md

 6. it will report conflicts.
 Ignore it and click OK button
 7. WebStorm will show a warning "The shortcut is already assigned to other actions.
 Do you want to remove other assignments?"
 Click "Remove" button

+### To run backend in debug mode

+1. Run | Edit Configurations...
+2. Create a new Node.js configuration
+3. Rename to 'Debug Server'
+4. Change the interpreter to ts-node (~/workspaces/typescript-template/node_modules/.bin/ts-node)
+5. Set working directory to ~/workspaces/typescript-template
+6. Set Javascript file to src/server.ts